micmejia/bible-dump/NKJV/Isaiah/Isa 33.md

 Woe to you who plunder, though you _have_ not _been_ plundered; And you who deal treacherously, though they have not dealt treacherously with you!
 When you cease plundering, You will be plundered; When you make an end of dealing treacherously, They will deal treacherously with you.

 ###### 2
 O Lord, be gracious to us; We have waited for You.
-Be [^a]their arm every morning, Our salvation also in the time of trouble.
+Be their arm every morning, Our salvation also in the time of trouble.

 ###### 3
 At the noise of the tumult the people shall flee; When You lift Yourself up, the nations shall be scattered;